20 QUESTIONS TO ASK YOUR CLIENT BEFORE YOU BUILD THEIR MOBILE APP

 ARE THERE OTHER APPS THAT THE CLIENT LIKES THAT CAN BE USED AS INSPIRATION FOR HOW THIS NEW APP SHOULD LOOK?

 This isn’t about copying or plagiarizing someone else’s design, this is about using completely unrelated apps to help get you into the head of your client and understand how they are thinking.
-It’s easier if your following an already predefined UI/UX design and corporate guidelines, but it’s still important to do this, if only to help you decide how essential it is to build a native app so it accesses all the rich handset functionality.
+It’s easier if your following an already predefined UI/UX design and corporate guidelines.
+It’s still important to do this, if only to help you decide how essential it is to build a native app, so it accesses all the rich handset functionality.

 HOW IS THE APP GOING TO BE FOUND WHEN IT’S READY TO GO LIVE?

 If it’s a B2E app, this may not be that important, but for B2B and B2C apps getting found in GooglePlay and the AppStore is going to be important to draw users to the app.
 Don’t think this is an afterthought.
-Its not.
+It's not.
 You have to think of this at the design and development stage.
-Make sure it conforms to design guidelines of each store it’s listing in, if it doesn’t follow the rules its going to be tricky to get it listed.
+Make sure it conforms to design guidelines of each store it’s listing in, if it doesn’t follow the rules it's going to be tricky to get it listed.
 You’ll also need a good app store optimization tool to ensure you’re targeting the right keywords.
 Carefully think about future releases, as this has a huge influence on discovery.
 An App that’s continually being developed will rank better in the store.
-Also make the icon impactful so it communicates the value and purpose of the app is really important.
-And don’t discount video.
+Also, make the icon impactful so it communicates the value and purpose of the app.
+Don’t discount video.
 Including a short video demonstration of your app will have a huge impact on driving download conversions from your app store listing page.